pankorl/screen_color_thing/README.md

 - pick whatever function name you want
 - run this command in powershell by typing for example ``nlmirror nl gui``

+### Additional tips
+If the Nanoleaf device is controlled by another app, the udp stream shuts off.
+This is so you can override control by using other apps (e.g. to turn the lights off).
+The udp stream has to be turned back on for this program to continue.
+This can be done by **any** of the following ways:
+- Set the brightness to 69% (by any means)
+- Press reload button in systems tray
+- Toggle overlay in systems tray
+- Restart program

+Only one of the above steps is needed for the program to continue.

 # Use with other devices
 - All interactions with the nanoleaf goes through ``colorset_events.py``.
 - The handler functions there can be changed to fit with your own script.